De Doctrina Christiana (Milton): Milton's God

 Milton's version of God is characterized by the darker aspects of deus absconditus.
 Milton's God is an "over-whelming force" that, in some of Milton's works, appears "as the embodiment of dread."
 Along with this, God is not definable, but some of his aspects are knowable: he is one, omnipresent, and eternal.

 Milton's interpretation of God has been described as Arian.
 Kelley explains the actual usage of this term as he says, "Milton may be quite correctly called an Arian if he holds an anti-Trinitarian view of God; and it is in this sense that scholars have been calling Milton an Arian since the publication of the De Doctrina in 1825."
 In particular, Christian Doctrine denies the eternity of the Son, Jesus's pre-birth title.
 Such a denial separates the unity between God and the Son.
 However, some claim that Milton did believe that the Son is eternal, since he was begotten before time, and that he represents part of the Logos.
 But this cannot be, as Kelley points out, "Milton concludes, the Son was begotten not from eternity but 'within the limits of time.'"
 Although some have argued that the Son is equal in some respects with God, the Son lacks the complete attributes of God.

 Another aspect of Milton's God is that he is material.
 This is not to say that he has a human form, as Milton states, "God in his most simple nature is a SPIRIT."
 However, such "spirits" to Milton, as with many of his contemporaries like Thomas Hobbes, are a type of material.
 God, from his material essence, is able to establish all other matter and then manipulate that matter to create forms and beings.

 Critical response

 In the mid 20th century, C. A. Patrides declared Christian Doctrine as a "theological labyrinth" and as "an abortive venture into theology."
 The style of organisation has been identified as (in large part) Ramist, or at least compatible with the elaborate charting by Ramean trees common in some of the systematic and scholastic Calvinist theologies of the early seventeenth century.

+According to Mario Praz, «the central idea of De Doctrina Christiana (published only in 1825) is the progress of the regenerated man from restrictive, external submission under the Mosaic law to a positive, internal, voluntary freedom to serve and guide himself, achieved through faith in the Gospel».